 Not making too many big batches to feed a crowd?
 The bowl scraper will be your go-to accessory.

-If you don’t need to make pounds upon pounds of batter or frosting all the time when you’re baking, Bosch is still a phenomenal option for a machine, especially with this cool attachment.
+If you don’t need to make pounds upon pounds of batter or frosting all the time when you’re baking, Bosch is still a cool option for a machine, especially with this cool attachment.

 Bowl Scraper, available from Bosch